opentypejs/opentype.js/README.md

 * `y`: Vertical position of the *baseline* of the glyph. (default: 0)
 * `fontSize`: Font size in pixels (default: 72).

+##### `Glyph.getBoundingBox()`
+Calculate the minimum bounding box for the unscaled path of the given glyph.
+Returns an `opentype.BoundingBox` object that contains x1/y1/x2/y2.
+If the glyph has no points (e.g. a space character), all coordinates will be zero.

 ##### `Glyph.draw(ctx, x, y, fontSize)`
 Draw the glyph on the given context.
 * `ctx`: The drawing context.